Adam Webster (footballer, born 1995): Early life

-Webster was born in Chichester, West Sussex and was raised in nearby West Wittering.
+Webster was born in West Wittering.

 Club career

 Portsmouth

-Webster joined Portsmouth at the age of 12, following rejections from Southampton, Chelsea and even Portsmouth from the age of ten.
+Webster joined Portsmouth at 12 years old, following rejections from Southampton, Chelsea and even Portsmouth from the age of 10.
 He signed academy scholarship with the club in the summer of 2011.

 Under the management of Michael Appleton, Webster was given more first-team opportunities.
 Following an unused substitute appearance against Chelsea in the FA Cup, he made his debut at the age of 17 the following weekend in a Football League Championship match against West Ham United.
 He came on at right back in place of Greg Halford on the 75th minute.

-In the following season, Webster received the #22 jersey, and had more opportunities in first team, making his breakthrough as a full back.
+In the following season, Webster received the no. 22 jersey, and had more opportunities in first team, making his breakthrough as a full back.
 When recalled from Aldershot Town, he was put into the starting line up against Hartlepool United.
 Webster scored the only goal of the game, and his first senior goal, handing Portsmouth a 1–0 victory.

 Aldershot Town (loan)

 On 6 August 2013, Webster joined Aldershot Town on loan, until January 2014.
 He made his Shots debut four days later, in a 1–1 away draw against Grimsby.
-He returned to "Pompey" on 4 January, after making 21 appearances, and on the 21st he rejoined the "Shots" on loan until the end of the season.
+He returned to Pompey on 4 January, after making 21 appearances, and on the 21st he rejoined the Shots on loan until the end of the season.